 The Traditional Ship Harbor pontoons form a third level on the water, which rises and falls twice daily with the tide by more than 3 m.
 Yet another level, the fourth, will be formed by the Elbphilharmonie Concert Hall on Dalmannkai point when it opens in 2017: its publicly accessible plaza, at a height of 37 m, has spectacular views of HafenCity and the Elbe.
 Incidentally: through to its opening, the Elbphilharmonie will be the neighborhood’s only building still under construction.

-Since June 2014, the reconstruction of Mahatma Gandhi bridge over Sandtorhafen basin has been under way.
-In future pedestrians will use a 5m-wide sidewalk on the western side of the bridge.
-The width of the road (8.5m) means that vehicles have adequate space to stop briefly to drop or pick up passengers, without interrupting the flow of traffic.
+After just under a year of building works, Mahatma Gandhi bridge, which links the Sandtorkai and Am Kaiserkai roads, was largely reopened to pedestrians in June 2015.
+The new bascule bridge provides a 5 m wide sidewalk for pedestrians, alongside an 8.5 m road width.
+This allows vehicles ample space to stop briefly to drop or pick up passengers, without interrupting the flow of traffic.
 At the same time it visibly enhances the attractions of the walkway running between Landungsbrücken and HafenCity.